ChristopherOkay/oop-animal-kingdom-model/README.md

 # Usage
-clone the repo and cd into the directory such that you are on learnable-opp-solutions-sample To run the solution, make sure you have [nodejs](https://nodejs.org/en/) installed use the following command terminal
+clone the repo and cd into the directory such that you are on oop-animal-kingdom-model To run the solution, make sure you have [nodejs](https://nodejs.org/en/) installed use the following command terminal
 ```